 During the 1950s and 1960s, there were plenty of surplus military firearms to trade on.
 Government 1911s went for $15 to $25 apiece.
 At the same time, the Marshall-Plan restored industries in Germany were cranking out cheap handguns that went for $10 - $12 apiece.
 All this in addition to the genuine antiques that could be found in the rural areas, and that would sell for premiums at shows our founder attended with the likes of Vince Shiel, founder of Dayton Gun Headquarters, ancestor company to Jerry’s Sports Center and AcuSport; Mr. George Hoferkamp of Louisville, Kentucky; and Mr. Turner Kirkland, founder of Dixie Gun Works.
 Perhaps the most important association during those years was with Mr. Saul and Mrs. Lois Eig, founders of Eig Cutlery in Miami, later F.I.E.
 Corporation, immediate corporate ancestor to European American Armory.
 There is a discernible shift in 1959 in our advertisements from antiques to straight firearms sales.
 That exact period saw a drastic increase in white and black civilians arming themselves in Mississippi and also the election of Governor Ross Barnett, whose ambition appeared to be, at one important level, to turn the State of Mississippi into a rogue nuclear state.
 That happened also to be the same year that our Proprietor Emeritus experienced surrender and salvation, and was baptized by Rev. A.D.
 Gurley, the very minister who had been so instrumental in procuring the three gubernatorial pardons for him.
 It has been demonstrated by professional historians that Southern Evangelical white leaders and lay people prevented folk who were most vulnerable to incitement to violence from becoming violent people.
 A. D. Gurley and most of his Pentecostal colleagues in the South directly confronted the Ku Klux Klan and the White Citizens Councils in their communities and from the pulpits.
 We can never stress how important this was in maintaining a sane and responsible set of gun dealers before there was a Federal Gun Control Act.
 And no example we know of supports this more than the life of our deceased Proprietor Emeritus, Fred Robertson.

 By the end of 1968, the Gun Control Act was law.
-Carmack Robertson was simply not a record keeper of any note, and that lack of skill put the Church Street Trading Post out of the Gun Business, By May of 1969, we had completed the new building on Front Street, and the BATF gave Carmack Robertson a choice of having his firearms seized by the federal government, or transferring them all to Fred Robertson.
+Carmack Robertson had a great personality, but simply lacked interest in keeping federal records.
+That lack of interest put the Church Street Trading Post out of the Gun Business.
 Ironically, Fred Robertson’s meticulous attention to record keeping, and those skills he applied to firearm records began in the Texas State Prison, as he details in his autobiography.
 We have a few records from 1958, and fairly comprehensive records, such as they are, from 1960 on.
 We have on many occasions assisted law enforcement in traces and criminal prosecutions with transactions completed before the 1968 Gun Control Act was law.
 We are always willing and ready to assist law enforcement, especially the Bureau of Alcohol, Tobacco, Firearms, and Explosives, in their work of assisting gun crime prosecution and generally in keeping bad people from getting guns.

 By 1975, Fred Robertson turned more attention to his farm in Finger, Tennessee, back in Northeast McNairy County, ancestral home area to his wife.
 The elder son, Wayne Robertson, ran the business from 1975 until 1985, when he enrolled in the Humphreys School of Law at the University of Memphis.
 A considerable amount of credit during those years goes to our Aunt Lorene Lewis Latham, one of two women in our family who serviced in the Women’s Army Corps honorably during World War II.
 Wayne Robertson was the first in our extended family to practice law, which he did until his untimely death in 1995.
 We still recall Aunt Lorene holding forth in her lectures to us about the proper ways to enter firearms in our record books, ways to avoid slop, and the correct way to style an invoice and label a package so that (1) it won’t get stolen, and (2) it complies with the law and with carrier regulations.